-Be prepared for cultural shock including food, lifestyle, traditions, alphabet which are all different from what we know… Our habits get easily lost; the life change completely!
-This is undoubtedly what creates the beauty of Iran, an exotic country which one wants to immerse in all its secrets… However, before exploring the Iranian unknown, it’s necessary to be aware of this change: that’s why we’ve made a small list of things you should ABSOLUTELY know before traveling accross Iran!
+Be prepared for cultural shock including food, lifestyle, traditions, taarof, alphabet which are all different from what we know… Our habits get easily lost; the life change completely!
+This is undoubtedly what creates the beauty of Iran, an exotic country which one wants to immerse in all its secrets… However, before exploring the Iranian unknown, we advise you to read our small list of things you should ABSOLUTELY know before traveling across Iran!

 Did you know that in Iran, VISA and Master Card credit cards don’t work? (joy of sanction measures against Iran…)